Eldar Tsalikov - saxophone & clarinet (RUS)

 The Zig Zag is proud to announce a brand new and fresh Sunday concert series that showcases a community of jazz artists responsible for bringing about an explosion of energy and life into the Berlin jazz scene.
 The series will feature some of the most in demand, highly skilled and exciting young jazz talents in the scene today.
-Going against the trend of complexity, abstraction and the “academization” of the arts, these young masters have taken the jazz scene by surprise by packing in the clubs and bringing back to life a love and passion for hard swinging music.
+These young masters have taken the jazz scene by surprise by packing in the clubs and bringing back to life a love and passion for hard swinging music.
 Performances are completely acoustic with little to no amplification.
 Subtle interaction, melodic focus and soulful virtuosity is at play here.
 If you’re interested in listening to some of the finest swinging sounds of jazz this is not an event to miss out on.

 Born in 1993, in Rostov on Don, Russia.
 After finishing studying at the ‘Kim Nazaretov Children’s Jazz School’, Eldar moved in Berlin in 2011, starting his studies at the ‘Jazz-Institut-Berlin’ under the guidance of such artists as Peter Weniger, Greg Cohen and John Hollenbeck.